rob-coaching/git-fuckup-workshop/README.md

 ## Fuckup - already commited (but not pushed)

+In the next sections We will now deal often with the so-called "HEAD" commit.
+That simply is the LATEST commit that was done in your current branch.

+Remove commits:

 `git reset HEAD~<Amount-of-Commits>`

 Example: `git reset HEAD~2` (remove latest two commits, but keep the code to fix it)